Seven Sisters, East Sussex: Film and television

 The Seven Sisters cliffs are occasionally used in filmmaking and television production as a stand-in for the more famous White Cliffs of Dover, since they are relatively free of anachronistic modern development and are also allowed to erode naturally.
 As a result, the Seven Sisters and Beachy Head remain a bright white colour, whereas the White Cliffs of Dover are protected due to the important port and are therefore increasingly covered in vegetation and are greening as a result.
 They are also featured at the beginning of the film Robin Hood: Prince of Thieves, and at the end of the film Atonement where Robbie and Cecilia always wanted to live.

 The Seven Sisters are seen in the background of the Quidditch World Cup in the 2005 film Harry Potter and the Goblet of Fire, and also when Slartibartfast is showing Arthur Dent the "new" Earth in The Hitchhiker's Guide to the Galaxy, released the same year.

 Much of the 2015 feature film Mr. Holmes was filmed around the Seven Sisters.
+The Seven Sisters is also featured in first episode of Season 3 of AMC series of The Walking Dead: Daryl Dixon.

 The 2019 film Hope Gap, starring Bill Nighy and Annette Bening was against the backdrop of Seaford Head.
 The film is named after the distinctive area of chalk cliff between Seaford and Cuckmere Haven.
 In 2020, Jessica Swale's feature film debut Summerland premiered, shot around the Seaford area, featuring numerous views of the Seven Sisters.

 The Netflix series Anatomy of a Scandal had shots of the Seven Sisters Cliffs that featured Sienna Miller and Rupert Friend.

-An east-facing photo of the Seven Sisters is included as one of the default landscape wallpapers packaged with Microsoft Windows 7.

-The Seven Sisters is featured in episode 5 of the Netflix series 3 Body Problem.

 The White Cliffs are featured on the cover of the Bill Bryson book The Road to Little Dribbling.

-The Seven Sisters is also featured in first episode of Season 3 of AMC series of Dayrl Dixon: The Walking Dead.
+They also feature in Wicked (2024) as the entrance to Shiz University.